Surjective endomorphisms of projective surfaces: the existence of infinitely many dense orbits: Preliminaries

-\begin{prop}[cf.~\cite{xie2019existence}*{Proposition 3.24}] Let $X$ be an (irreducible) variety over $\bk$, and $f \colon X \dashrightarrow X$ a dominant rational map.
+\begin{proposition}[cf.~\cite{xie2022existence}*{Proposition 3.30}] Let $X$ be an (irreducible) surface over $\bk$, and $f \colon X \dashrightarrow X$ a dominant rational map.
 Suppose the pair $(X, f)$ does not satisfy SAZD-property.
-Then there exists some $m \ge 1$ such that there are infinitely many irreducible curves $C$ on $X$ satisfying $f^m(C) \subseteq C$. \end{prop}
+Then there exists some $m \ge 1$ such that there are infinitely many irreducible curves $C$ on $X$ satisfying $f^m(C) \subseteq C$. \end{proposition}

 As a consequence of the above, we have the following.